 10 Things to Do in Lubbock This Weekend

 Lubbock offers some of the most amazing sights and activities in Texas, and lucky for you Ashton Pointe Apartments offers you easy access to it all!
 Spend a day exploring all of the amazing shops and restaurants with your friends.
 Or uncover hidden treasures in one of the amazing museums like the Silent Wings Museum!
-There are so many activities and places to visit for every occasion, like romantic date nights, family fun days, or a quiet day spent with yourself!
+There are so many activities and places to visit for every occasion, like a night out, family fun days, or a quiet day spent with yourself!

 Below is our complete guide to every exciting adventure that awaits you here in Lubbock, TX!
 Being so close to the action at Ashton Pointe Apartments, you’ll always have something fun to do while you’re in the area.

 Established in 1969 by the Ranching Heritage Association, the National Ranching Heritage Center covers more than sixteen acres on the campus of Texas Tech University.
 Featuring approximately 50 authentic ranch buildings dating from the 1700s to the mid-20th century, including homesteads, barns, a blacksmith shop, a one-room schoolhouse, a railroad depot, windmills, and much more, the Center serves as a monument to ranching history in West Texas.

 The Center has a variety of informative exhibits giving visitors a look into the lives of the inhabitants of thousands of ranches that have dotted the American West for centuries.
 Throughout the year, the NRHC hosts a summer camp, the Summer Stampede, Ranch Day, the holiday Candlelight at the Ranch, the Golden Spur Award ceremony, conservation workshops, educational programs, and community events.